CCRSF-IFX/SF_biocontainer/docs/index.md

 ### Publicly available images

 Many of the popular tools have been containerized by the community, including Biocontainer community and different institutes.
-These resournces can be found either on Docker hub or [Quay](https://quay.io/organization/biocontainers)
+These resources can be found either on Docker hub or [Quay](https://quay.io/organization/biocontainers)

 ### CCRSF maintained images